As California reopens from pandemic, Bay Area residents describe life changes

 Last July —right in the thick of the COVID-19 pandemic, Maggie McNair decided to exit her job at an outpatient dialysis clinic, trading in her work badge for one that put her on the frontlines of the crisis.

 "I was pretty much begging to be thrown into the middle of things," McNair recalled.
-"I was in a completely different area of nursing when I was working at a chronic dialysis outpatient facility, but things changed for me drastically in July."
+"I was in a completely different area of nursing when I was working at a chronic dialysis outpatient facility, but things changed for me drastically."

 The registered nurse started a new role at Roots Community Health Center, joining the street outreach team where she works in close proximity to possible COVID cases.

-With congregate settings like homeless encampments, they can serve as breeding grounds for the virus.
+With congregate settings like homeless encampments, can serve as breeding grounds for the virus.
 Homelessness in the face of COVID is like a crisis on top of a crisis.
-Experts say some of the best possible solutions are expanding outreach services to unsheltered people and Expanding outreach services to unsheltered individuals and housing assistance.
+Experts say some of the best possible solutions are expanding outreach services to unsheltered people and housing assistance.

 "My team acts based on the clients' needs, so whatever can be done to address the health emergency is paramount," McNair said.
 "And you want to act quickly, especially during a pandemic."